andikscript/DatabaseMigration/README.md

-# H2SpringBoot
+# Database Migration
-Simple rest api with spring boot and h2 database
+Simple rest api with spring boot and h2 database for implement database migration